ni1o1/pybdshadow/README.md

 ![1651506285290.png](image/README/1651506285290.png)

-Base on this functionality, `pybdshadow` can also analysis shadow coverage on the roof and on the ground with high resolution.
+Base on this functionality, `pybdshadow` can also analysis shadow coverage on the roof and on the ground.
 Detail usage can be found in [this example](https://github.com/ni1o1/pybdshadow/blob/main/example/example-analysis.ipynb).

 ![1651490411329.png](image/README/1651490411329.png)